hchings/TensorRT-LLM/examples/ray/multi_nodes/README.md

     >> enroot list -f # get process id
     >> enroot exec <process id> bash

-    # Under your work directory:
-    >> pip install -e . # if needed
-    # You can change this script to a model and parallel settings effective for multi-node inference (e.g., TP8 or TP4PP4)
+    # You can change this script to a model and parallel settings effective for multi-node inference (e.g., TP8 or TP4PP4).
     >> python examples/ray/llm_inference_async_ray.py
     ```